psilons/pypigeonhole-build/docs/impl_notes.md

 工欲善其事，必先利其器。

-## Standard Project Structure
+## Design

+- Dependency Management:
+    - pip is not convenient enough because of the C/C++ compilation.
+Python, by nature, could have C/C++ library dependencies, such as numpy, PyQt, etc. These C/C++ libs require compilation (and a compiler) for different OS.
+This is sometimes painful, especially on windows.
+      >This does not mean that C/C++ is a drag for Python.
+In fact, this is a strength Python has.
+If we need something faster than Python can do, do it in C++ and wrap it.
+    - Anaconda deals with this problem using pre-compiled packages.
+This results one-click solutions since we don't need to worry about compilation, unless we create C/C++ libraries. we use conda packages whenever possible.
+      If conda does not have a package, then we fall back to pip.
+    - We have 3 ways to define dependencies, setup.py, requirements.txt,
+      and conda's environment.yml.
+The same information could duplicate 3 times.
+    - pip can separate libraries between install_requires and tests_require and conda doesn't.
+Basically, we need to specify a dependency for development, runtime, or both.

+  Based on the above, we create a simple structure to hold dependencies with enough information to cover most cases.
+It can populate the dependencies to pip and conda.

-- we use python code for configurations, rather than a property file.
+  we use python code to specify dependencies, rather than a property file.
-  The drawback is when we update versions, it's ugly to update the code.
+  The python syntax check can reduce careless mistakes.
+The drawback is when we update versions, we have to run text search on python code.
-  Maybe AST helps, or externalize version information.
 This is so far the only place where we need to use properties files.
 Please keep __app_version assignment in the code unique, so the search on this string returns unique result.

-- To manage dependencies, pip is not enough, so we have to use conda.
-However, conda is tricky sometimes, especially in scripts and on windows.
-Here are what we know unstable practices on windows:
-    - do not call conda deactivate in a script with other conda commands.
-It does nothing sometimes.
-    - do not call conda activate in a script, expecting you are in that environment even when you get out of the script.
-You are in that environment only when you are in the script.
-    - do not call conda clean -a in a script with other conda commands.
-    - The error: [Errno 13] Permission denied: '...\\vcruntime140.dll' happens
-      when IntelliJ uses this environment, and we want to recreate this env.
-      So close IntelliJ before re-creating conda environments.
-    - conda-build could screw up environments on windows if failed.
-In that case, open a new command window.
+- Pip packages Python code, but not scripts and configurations for applications.
+  So we employ conda for application assembling.
+Furthermore, conda serves as the application deployer implicitly.

-## Dependency Management
+## Implementation

-In Python, there are several ways to specify dependent libraries, such as requirements.txt, setup.py, or Anaconda's environment.yml.
-We want to isolate to one place to specify dependencies, and then populate the information to needed area.
-Furthermore, only setup.py contains the information whether included libs are for installation(runtime) or development.
-However, setup itself is for installation, not for development environment setup.
-So we need a better dependency management to separate dev env setup and lib installation.

 - We isolate dependency specification to one place,
   ```<project root>src\<project top package>\dep_setup.py```.
 For example,
   if a project folder is foo-bar, then this is the project name and foo_bar